Ultrasquid9/TeaCat/readme.md

-# WebCat
+# TeaCat
 HTML is a pain to write.
 It's wordy, messy, and generally not something you want to be doing yourself.
-WebCat is designed to solve this.
+TeaCat is designed to solve this.

 For example, take the following HTML:
 ```html